awsdocs/amazon-vpc-user-guide/doc_source/add-endpoint-service-permissions.md

-# Adding and removing permissions for your endpoint service<a name="add-endpoint-service-permissions"></a>
+# Add and remove permissions for your endpoint service<a name="add-endpoint-service-permissions"></a>

 After you create your endpoint service configuration, you can control which service consumers can create an interface endpoint or Gateway Load Balancer endpoint to connect to your service\.
 Service consumers are [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)—IAM users, IAM roles, and AWS accounts\.
 To add or remove permissions for a principal, you need its Amazon Resource Name \(ARN\)\.
 + For an AWS account \(and therefore all principals in the account\), the ARN is in the form `arn:aws:iam::aws-account-id:root`\.